thecatfather/DV-bongole2/README.md

 For Task2:

-I have used yolov4 to train a trafficcone detector.
+I have used yolov4 to train a traffic cone detector in google colab.
 It detects with a high mAP score of 96-98% but does not classify cone color.
 I tried to use this model to train an newer model based on self labelled blue cones and yellow cones (basically tried transfer learning) but it gave poor results.